angular/angular/aio/content/guide/testing-components-scenarios.md

 This syntax tells the Angular compiler to read the external files during component compilation.

-That's not a problem when you run the CLI `ng test` command because it _compiles the app before running the tests_.
+That's not a problem when you run the CLI `ng test` command because it _compiles the application before running the tests_.

 However, if you run the tests in a **non-CLI environment**, tests of this component may fail.